-- Most insect bites result in a red bump.
+- Most insect bites cause a red bump.
 Some are larger (like a hive).
 Some have a small water blister in the center.
 These are normal reactions to an insect bite.

-- A large hive at the bite site does not mean your child has an allergy.
+- A large hive at the bite does not mean your child has an allergy.

 - The redness does not mean the bite is infected.

 - Itchy Insect Bite Treatment:

-- Steroid Cream: To reduce the itching, use 1% hydrocortisone cream (no prescription needed).
-Apply 4 times a day until the itch is gone.
-If not available, apply a baking soda paste until you can get some.
+- Steroid Cream.
+To reduce the itching, use 1% hydrocortisone cream.
+No prescription is needed.
+Put it on 3 times a day until the itch is gone.
+If you don't have, use a baking soda paste until you can get some.

-- If neither is available, apply an ice cube in a wet washcloth for 20 minutes.
+- If neither is available, use ice in a wet washcloth for 20 minutes.

-- Also apply firm, sharp, direct, steady pressure to the bite for 10 seconds to reduce the itch.
+- Also, you can put firm, sharp, direct, steady pressure on the bite.
+Do this for 10 seconds to reduce the itch.
 A fingernail, pen cap, or other object can be used.

-- Antihistamine: If the bite is very itchy after local treatment, try an oral antihistamine such as Benadryl (no prescription needed).
+- Allergy Medicine.
+If the bite is still itchy, try an allergy medicine such as Benadryl.
+No prescription is needed.
 Sometimes it helps, especially in allergic children.
-See Dosage table.
+See Dose Table.

 - Painful Insect Bite Treatment:

-- Rub the bite for 15 to 20 minutes with a cotton ball soaked in a baking soda solution once.
+- Soak a cotton ball in a baking soda solution.
+Rub the bite with it for 15 to 20 minutes.
+Do this once.
 This will usually reduce the pain.

-- You can also apply an ice cube in a wet washcloth for 20 minutes.
+- You can also use an ice cube in a wet washcloth for 20 minutes.

 - For painful bites, allergy medicines don't help.

-- If the insect bite has a scab on it and the scab looks infected, apply an antibiotic ointment.
+- If the insect bite has a scab on it and the scab looks infected, use an antibiotic ointment.
 An example is Polysporin.
 No prescription is needed.
-Use 3 times per day (no prescription needed).
-(Note: usually impetigo caused by scratching with dirty fingers).
+Use 3 times per day.
+(Note: Usually impetigo is caused by scratching with dirty fingers).